 Storage: A Story of Love and War

-The KitchenAid KHB2351 includes a small canvas bag for easy storage, but it is small and doesn’t hold all the components included.
+The KitchenAid KHB2351 includes a small canvas bag for easy storage, but it is small and doesn’t hold all of the components that are included.
 Is this an unintentional flaw in the design?
-Was the canvas bag not meant to hold everything anyways?
-We may never know, but it does bother some users.
+Is the canvas bag not intended to hold everything?
+We may never know, but this does bother some users.

-Personally, I don’t mind; when the blending jar and lid aren’t in use, they go with the other food containers.
-The chopper, lid, and blade tuck in next to my food processor (because no hand blender is going to deliver the cauliflower rice I’m looking for).
+Personally, I don’t mind this much.
+When the blending jar and lid aren’t in use, they go with the other food containers in the cabinet.
+The chopper, lid, and blade tuck in next to my food processor (because no hand blender is going to deliver the precisely chopped cauliflower rice I’m looking for).
 The whisk attachment goes in my appliance drawer.

 That leaves the KHB2351 housing unit, 5-foot power cord, and immersion blender wand to fit comfortably inside the canvas bag.
 Then it goes in the appliance drawer with the whisk attachment.

 While the immersion bell has a recessed S-blade, the bell base is still metal, which can be incredibly hard on nonstick pots.
 If you’re like me and stand a very real chance of scratching the bottom of your pots, then the KitchenAid KHB0012 Hand Blender Pan Guard might be in your future.

 If the somewhat exposed S-blade is still a concern when it’s not in use, KitchenAid has a Bell Blade Assembly Cover (KHB006) available for their immersion attachments.